uddoktapay/docs/gateways.md

 ::: tip
 - Keep **Pending Payment enabled** as a fallback if devices may go offline.
 - If you rely on manual SMS entry, **Pending** should be enabled or customers will see errors until you update SMS Data.
-- For the smoothest experience, connect at least one active device.
+- For the smoothest experience, connect at least one active device to SMS Data.
 :::

-## Gateway best practices
+## Gateway Best Practices

+Follow these practices for reliable gateway management:

-- **Enable only what you use** — disable unused gateways.
+- **Enable only what you use** — Disable unused gateways to avoid customer confusion.

-- **Sandbox first** — validate flows before going live.
-- **Name clearly** — e.g., “bKash Personal” (not “Bkash_01”).
+- **Test thoroughly** — For API gateways, use sandbox mode first to validate the integration.

+- **Name clearly** — Use descriptive display names like "bKash Personal" instead of generic names like "Gateway 1".

-- **Set proper limits** — ensure min/max reflect your real policy.
+- **Set proper limits** — Ensure minimum/maximum amounts reflect your actual business policies.

-- **Verify fees** — fixed + % must match your provider agreement.
+- **Verify fees** — Fixed + percentage charges must match your provider agreement to avoid losses.

-- **Bank gateways** — request proof fields (TrxID, slip).
+- **Bank gateways require proof** — Always configure Transaction ID and file upload fields for verification.

+- **Configure Pending Payment** — Enable it for non-API gateways if SMS Data connectivity isn't guaranteed.

+- **Upload QR codes** — For mobile money gateways, upload a QR code to make payments easier for customers.

-- **Monitor status** — toggle off during provider downtime.
+- **Monitor gateway status** — Use the toggle to disable gateways during provider downtime or maintenance.

+- **Organize by priority** — Use the reorder function to place most-used gateways at the top.

+- **Secure credentials** — Never share API keys, merchant IDs, or secret keys publicly.

-- **Review monthly** — credentials, charges, visibility, and order.
+- **Review regularly** — Check credentials, charges, and settings monthly to ensure accuracy.

+- **Use Replicate wisely** — For bank gateways with similar configurations, use Replicate instead of creating from scratch.

 ::: tip
-Revisit your gateway list monthly to confirm charges, credentials, and active status are correct.
+Revisit your gateway configuration monthly to confirm charges, credentials, active status, and customer-facing names are correct.
 :::